 Originally, this park was conceived as a hunting ground for the nobility, but from the eighteenth century it was transformed into what it is today: one of the meeting points for the inhabitants of the city when they want to walk with the family.

-Its large dimensions, 1,400 by 900 meters, make this green area one of the city's recreational areas.
-Inside there is a lake where you can rent a boat or go ice skating, depending on the time of year in which you have traveled.
+Its large dimensions, 1,400 by 900 meters, make this green area one of the recreation areas of the city.
+Inside there is a lake where you can rent a boat or go ice skating, depending on the time of year you have traveled.

 Take some time to visit the small Vajdahunyad Castle and its church